|

 Many wild flowers in the hedgerows and meadows including wood anemone and many species of wild grasses also grow in the meadows and by the hedgerows of the lanes you wander along to reach Crambe.
 A delight for all walkers of classic the English countryside.

 Eventually ion the village of Crambe you find St Michael's Norman Church.
-Such churches are well worth visiting by any visitor whether touring on foot, cycle or by car, so PLEASE leave a donation to help the church, i.e. by the guide book for a small sum of money, it costs considerable sums of money to keep these fine old English churches in 'good condition'
+Such churches are well worth visiting by any visitor whether touring on foot, cycle or by car, so PLEASE leave a donation to help the church.
+(For more pictures of St Michael's Church, Crambe see page 6)

-The church dates from the 11th century and is built from local sandstone, gritstone and some reused Roman masonry.
-There is the remains of a medieval mass dial on the south wall, i.e. a sundial with the times for mass marked on as well as the hours.
-Some of the 13th century windows survive and the tower is 15th century.
+The church dates from the 11th century and some of the 13th century windows survive and the tower is 15th century.

-Looking down the nave, with the 18th century Georgian organ on the right.
-The 11th century chancel arch is quite 'roughly' built and unusually wide.
+Looking down the nave, with the 18th century Georgian organ on the right and the 11th century chancel arch.

 The font is late 12th century and the square bowl is highly decorated and standing on four carved shafts with waterleaf capitals.